gobelinus/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

 When learners complete a proctored exam, either by submitting their answers or when the time expires for the exam, the proctoring session data is uploaded to the third party proctoring service provider.
-This data is reviewed for adherence to :ref:`Online Proctoring Rules <Online Proctoring Rules>`, and when the review is complete, a result is returned for each learner who took the exam as a proctored exam.
+A team of reviewers examines the data to determine whether the learner complied with the :ref:`Online Proctoring Rules <Online Proctoring Rules>`.
+When the review is complete, the proctoring service returns the results for each learner.

 Before proctoring session results are available, learners see a **Pending** result.
 After their proctoring sessions are available, learners can receive